danmehlmanheroku/nibsWithOData/README.md

 ## Changes

+Updated: 10/2/2018

+    Updated the node version to be compatible with the Heroku-18 stack

 Updated: 2/23/2018

     The repo differs from earlier Nibs versions by removing the interaction table from the sync tables and handling